jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_A--TheRaspberryPiCamera.md

 ### Using the Camera

 We will utilize the `raspistill` command.
-Unfortunately, as of this writing there is no man page.
-You can learn more at: http://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md
+Unfortunately, as of this writing there is no `man` page for it.

+	$ man raspistill
+	No manual entry for raspistill
+	...

+You can learn more at:
+http://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md

-You can also see a list of all commands by running `raspistill` with no options.
+Instead of using `man`, you can also see a list of all commands by running `raspistill` with no options.
 It will scroll by fast, and you won't be able to **pipe** it to `more`:

 	$ raspistill | more